lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/10-kubernetes-RBAC.md

 ---

 ## How Kubernetes Dashboard Connects to Keycloak (OIDC)
-To enable login via Keycloak, the Kubernetes Dashboard must be configured to use OIDC authentication.
+To enable login via Keycloak, the Kubernetes Dashboard must be configured to use OIDC authentication (OpenID Connect).
 This is done by passing specific flags to the Dashboard container at deployment time.

 ### Where to configure it
 You configure this in the Deployment manifest of the Kubernetes Dashboard — typically found in a file like dashboard.yaml or managed via Helm.